MISP/misp-objects/README.md

 * [objects/tor-node](objects/tor-node/definition.json) - Tor node description which are part of the Tor network at a time.
 * [objects/vulnerability](objects/vulnerability/definition.json) - Vulnerability object to describe software or hardware vulnerability as described in a CVE.
 * [objects/url](objects/url/definition.json) - url object describes an url along with its normalized field (e.g. using faup parsing library) and its metadata.
+* [objects/victim](objects/victim/definition.json) - a victim object to describe the organisation being targeted or abused.
 * [objects/whois](objects/whois/definition.json) - Whois records information for a domain name.
 * [objects/x509](objects/x509/definition.json) - x509 object describing a X.509 certificate.